ammar-1990/e-commerce/README.md

 project overview :

-we can search a lage number of different products .
+we can search a large number of different products .

 the shown data are consumed APIs which are illustrated in diffirent cards .

+each card has a see more botton which illustrate additional informations about the product and shows many images of it .

 at the top right of the screen we see a cart icon which opens a sidebar as a cart .